zmwangx/dotfiles/README.md

-I'm striving to declutter my home directory (following [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)) and put configs into version control.
-This is a work in progress, and the configs of more projects will be factored into this repo in the near future, probably including `zsh`/`bash` and `emacs` customizations (which are fundamental) as well as `cron` maintenance scripts.
+I'm striving to declutter my home directory (following the [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)) and put configs into version control.
+This is a work in progress, and the configs of more projects will be factored into this repo in the near future, probably including `emacs` init scripts as well as `cron` maintenance scripts.

 ## Getting started